cls-python/cls-luigi/README.md

 ## Requirements for Your Development Environment

 To use cls-python, a python version >= 3.10 must be used.
-The implementation uses "structural pattern matching" [[further information](https://peps.python.org/pep-0634/)].
+The implementation uses ["structural pattern matching"](https://peps.python.org/pep-0634/).
 Verify you meet the requirements befor trying to run any given example in this repository.

 # cls-luigi

 ## Requirements for Your Development Environment

 In order to be able to run cls-luigi you have to meet the requirements given for the usage of cls-python.
 Furthermore, some additional packages have to be installed (e.g. luigi itself) to be able to run the given examples in this repostory.
-For that we encourage the use of pip [[further information](https://pip.pypa.io/en/stable/index.html)].
+For that we encourage the use of [pip](https://pip.pypa.io/en/stable/index.html).

 We provide a [requirements.txt](requirements.txt) file that contains all the needed packages.
 To install them all in one take just use the following pip command:
 ````bash